Learn about the crisis of missing and murdered indigenous women.

 Millions of people around the world are trapped in debt bondage.
 It's the most common form of modern-day slavery, as well as the least understood.

-Friday, July 20th, is National Ice Cream Soda Day.
-Cool down with a fair trade treat!
+On National Ice Cream Soda Day—Cool down with a fair trade treat!

 The National Underground Railroad Freedom Center hosts the world's first museum-quality permanent exhibition on the subjects of modern-day slavery and human trafficking.
 Take a trip to Cincinnati, Ohio, USA to visit this powerful exhibit.